asimpson723/cyber-portfolio/README.md

 # cyber-portfolio
-cybersecurity portfolio includes screenshots and documentation of incident reports, Linux shell, python, SQL and other supporting labs demonstrating my skillset
+Hello!
+Welcome to my cybsersecuirty/IT online portfolio Here you will find screenshots and explanations of various projects I've been working on to display my skillset